 Carson City makes a great day trip from Reno.
-Just a short 30-minute drive take you to the capital of Nevada, a modest town, named after the famous legendary trapper, scout and explorer, Kit Carson.
+Just a short 30-minute drive takes you to the capital of Nevada, a modest town, named after the famous legendary trapper, scout and explorer, Kit Carson.

-Steeped in history, Carson City sits on the eastern edge of the Carson Range, a branch of the Sierra Nevada Mountains, and was once the epicenter of a large silver strike in the mountains to the northeast called the Comstock Lode and the original hub for the Virginia and Truckee Railroad.
+Steeped in history, Carson City sits on the eastern edge of the Carson Range, a branch of the Sierra Nevada Mountains, and was once the epicenter of a massive silver strike in the mountains to the northeast called the Comstock Lode and the original hub for the Virginia and Truckee Railroad.